btrettel/plint/plint.md

 - A check for multiple dependent claims to manually check.
 - A check that dependent claims refer back to existing claims.

-## Rules file
+## Warnings file

-A rules file is used to identify possibly problematic claim language.
+A warnings file is used to identify possibly problematic claim language.

-The standard rules file ([rules.csv](rules.csv)) can be modified to add or remove rules as desired by the user.
+The standard warnings file ([warnings.csv](warnings.csv)) can be modified to add or remove warnings as desired by the user.
 The format of this file is as follows: The first column is "regex", which contains regular expressions to match against the claims.
-The second column is "warning", which lists the warning displayed when the regex is matched.
-The file must start with a line listing the columns as "regex" and "warning".
+The second column is "message", which lists the message displayed when the regex is matched.
+The file must start with a line listing the columns as "regex" and "message".

-As an example, consider the following rule:
+As an example, consider the following line:

     \belement\b,Possible 112(f) invocation.
 See MPEP 2181.

-The `\b` code means *word boundary* in regular expressions, so this rule will match the word *element* but not match *elemental*.
-After the comma is the message displayed, including a convenient MPEP reference useful to determine whether claim language caught by this rule meets 112(f).
+The `\b` code means *word boundary* in regular expressions, so this line will match the word *element* but not match *elemental*.
+After the comma is the message displayed, including a convenient MPEP reference useful to determine whether claim language caught by this line meets 112(f).

-An external rules file can be called with the `--rules` flag.
+An external warnings file can be called with the `--warnings` flag.

-The `--json` flag allows a similarly structured JSON rules file to be read instead of the standard CSV file.

-Rules can be disabled in a rules file without being deleted by adding "#" to the beginning of the regex column of a rule.
+Specific warnings can be disabled in a warnings file without the line being deleted by adding "#" to the beginning of the regex column of a warning.
 Comments can be added in the warning column; all text after "#" will not be printed in plint.

-Rules with warning text containing the terms "112(d)" or "DEPONLY" will only apply to dependent claims.
+Warnings with warning text containing the terms "112(d)" or "DEPONLY" will only apply to dependent claims.
 This is true even if "DEPONLY" is only printed in a comment.

 ## Filtering out warnings

 Warnings can be disabled from the command line by filtering out any part of the warning message printed using the `--filter` flag followed by one or more regular expressions.
-For example, to filter out all rules containing the text "112(f)":
+For example, to filter out all warnings containing the text "112(f)":

     plint.py claims.txt --filter "112\(f\)"